btwardow/tf-face-recognition/README.md

 it in your browser to get face detection (without recognition for now).

-_Note: HTTPS is required from many modern browsers to transfer video outside the localhost, without making some unsafe settings for your browser._
+_Note: HTTPS is required from many modern browsers to transfer video outside the localhost, without making any unsafe settings to your browser._

 ### Building docker